Robert A. Rubinstein

 Robert A. Rubinstein (born 1951) is a cultural anthropologist whose work bridges the areas of political and medical anthropology, and the history and theory of the discipline.
 He is a Distinguished Professor of Anthropology and Professor of International Relations at the Maxwell School of Syracuse University.

 Education and research

-Rubinstein received his Ph.D. in Anthropology from the State University of New York at Binghamton in 1977.
+Rubinstein received his Ph.D. in anthropology from the State University of New York at Binghamton in 1977.
 He received a master's degree in public health from the University of Illinois at Chicago in 1983.

-Rubinstein has conducted overseas research in urban and rural Egypt, where he lived from 1988–1992, and in Belize and Mexico.
+Rubinstein has conducted overseas research in urban and rural Egypt, where he lived from 1988 to 1992, and in Belize and Mexico.
 In the United States, he has conducted research in Atlanta, Chicago, and Syracuse.

 Organizations

 In 1983, Rubinstein was a founding member of the Commission on Peace and Human Rights of the International Union of Anthropological and Ethnological Sciences.
-He is co-chair of the commission, and from 2000—2004 he was editor of the commission’s official journal, Social Justice: Anthropology, Peace and Human Rights.
+He is co-chair of the commission, and from 2000 to 2004 he was editor of the commission's official journal, Social Justice: Anthropology, Peace and Human Rights.

-Rubinstein was from 1999-2013 a member of the board of directors of the Ploughshares Fund, Fort Mason, San Francisco, California.
+Rubinstein was from 1999 to 2013 a member of the board of directors of the Ploughshares Fund, Fort Mason, San Francisco, California.